From the author:

 Holmfriebe and Sascha Lobo wrote:

-"The ability to withstand a degree of anxiety about the future and insecurity is in a way the basic requirement for a life in the digital bohemia."
+“The ability to endure a certain amount of fear and uncertainty about the future is, in a way, the basic requirement for living in the digital bohemian.”

 Exactly that is generally true for all self-employed.
 Once you choose to live outside the care of employers and the state, you must learn to deal with insecurity.

-However, with the entry into the self-employment you can knit your safety net yourself.
+With the entry into the self-employment you can knit your safety net however.
 You no longer have to rely on a supposedly secure workplace, but you distribute the dependency on multiple clients or - better yet - on the masses of customers, readers and fans.

-Uncertainty is a brain reaction that tells us something important is happening in our lives - our body's own alarm system, so to speak.
-Depending on how great your general optimism and willingness to take risks, it will be easier or harder for you to ignore or qualify this warning of your body.
+Uncertainty is a brain reaction that tells us something important is happening in our lives - our body's own alarm, so to speak.
+Depending on your overall optimism and willingness to take risks, it will be easier or harder for you to ignore or qualify this warning of your body.

 Embrace the uncertainty